lamhq/tech-notes/nestjs/2-overview/6-pipes.md

 }
 ```

+### Using validation pipes

 A pipe can be param-scoped.
+Parameter-scoped pipes are useful when the validation logic concerns only one specified parameter.

-In the example below, we'll directly tie the pipe instance to the route param @Body() decorator:
+In the example below, we'll directly tie the pipe instance to the route param `@Body()` decorator:

 ```ts
 // app.module.ts